akuehnis/symfony-api/README.md

 ## Return Model

-If the return class extends Akuehnis\SymfonyApi\Models\ApiBaseModel, this model will be documented in Openapi.
+If the return class must be documented in the PHPDocBlock, not as a return typehint.
+The reason for this is that the returned type may be different.

+If the return Model is a class extending the BaseModel, it will automatically be serialized to Json.

 ```